Visual Portfolio

 The Search for Justice is a 15-minute 3-screen documentary about the trials of the Oklahoma City bombers.
 I created a motion graphics framework for this piece, "building on" the layout of important newspaper pages, rotoscoping legal documents into archival footage, and creating a parallax or "2 1/2 D" effect for courtroom drawings.

-UX Design for the War of 1812
+UX Design for a War of 1812 historic site

 At this visitor center for the Fort York National Historic Site in Toronto, Ontario, I designed the user experience for two interactive touchscreens: a wayfinding touchscreen to orient users to the site, and another interactive program that lets visitors explore parallel stories of 1812-era inhabitants of the town and modern citizens.
 A feedback component allows visitors to tell their own stories.